littlebyteorg/appledb/README.md

 bypassTweaks/
     *define me*

-chipFiles/
-    Each of these files describes a particular Apple designed processor (such as the M1, A15, etc).

 deviceFiles/
     Each of these files describes an Apple device (such as the iPhone 13 Pro Max, iPad Air, etc).